SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 ---
 layout: post
-title: "Playing Phylogenetic Hide and Seek with Protozoa [WIP]"
+title: "Playing Phylogenetic Hide and Seek with Protozoa"
 ---

 Amanda suggested that alongside archaeal, bacterial and fungal associated hydrolases,